Gurupatil0003/DSA_Tutorial/QurtionBank/QuetionBankAnswer.md

 } Node;
 ```

-### 24.Array is a heterogeneous data type.
+# 24.Array is a heterogeneous data type.
 (True/False).
 Justify your answer.
--ans: False
+ans: False

 # 25.A m*n matrix which contains very few non-zero elements.
 A matrix contains more number of ZERO values than NON-ZERO values.
 Such matrix is known as ?
-- Sparse Matrix
+ans:- Sparse Matrix
-### Infix to Postfix and Prefix Conversions
+# 26. Infix to Postfix and Prefix Conversions

 #### 1. Expression: `(A + B) / C - D * E`